confluentinc/tutorials/filtering/ksql/README.md

 ## Setup

-First, you'll create a stream based on the topic you're interested in only seeing a sub-set of the records.
+First, you'll create a stream based on the topic you're interested in only seeing a subset of the records.

 ```sql
  CREATE STREAM all_publications (bookid BIGINT KEY,